Cyph0n/context/context.md

 * Work on ICCSPA15 poster
-  * Try Publisher
+  * Finalize design and send to Dr. Rashad

-  * Polish InDesign
+* DSP

-* Finish up DSP HW part 2
+  * Finish last two questions in HW 2
+  * Review chapters in book for next week
+  * Rewatch Day 1 lectures

 * Setup Jekyll and a simple design to start with
   * Use Tom's Jekyll blog as reference

-* Do 1 programming problem
+* Solve "Run" problem from last contest

 * Research and document uni scheduling app
   * Review C# basics